 As usual, you fill in "Code" and "Description" with identification information.
-Do not fill in the other fields yet (e.g. "Default Item Expense", "Default Hourly Inside Expense", etc.).
+Do not fill in the other fields yet (e.g. "Item default Mapping", "Hourly Inside default Mapping", etc.).

 Next Save the expense model record.
 Then go to the Expense Mappings section and click New Expense Mapping.
 This opens a window where you can specify an additional expense category to belong to this expense model.
 You can add as many categories as you want to the model.